 Make the cocoa dough crumbs:

 Place the flour in a large mixing bowl and sift the cocoa powder and Paneangeli (leavener) over it.
-Add the vanillina powder and salt, and whisk the dry ingredients until completely blended.
+Add the sugar, vanillina powder, and salt, and whisk all the dry ingredients until completely blended.

 Make the ricotta filling: